papandreou/seespee/README.md

 });
 ```

-When processing files on disc, the `root` option is supported as well:
+When processing files on disc, the `root` option is supported as well
+(see above):

 ```js
 var seespee = require('seespee');